todvora/graylog-client/README.md

 The app will start, read all 100 messages in the `sample-messages.txt` file, transform them into GELF messages and one by one, synchronously, send them to the Graylog server.
-For the sake of code demo and simplicity, the are no queues, no repeated sends in case of failure.
-Any exception thrown will interrupt the whole process and the app terminates.
+For the sake of the code demo and simplicity, there are no queues, no repeated sends in case of failure.
+Any exception thrown will interrupt the whole process, and the app terminates.

 ### Logging
-By default logging is configured to the `ÌNFO` level.
+By default, logging is configured to the `ÌNFO` level.
 If you need more details, set `logging.level.root` property in the `application.properties` to `DEBUG`

 ### Tests